lzh-mb-mod/RTSCamera/README.md

 - `Right Shift` + `=`, `Right Shift` + `-`: Increase/Decrease camera distance limit.

+There're more hotkeys configurable but are disabled by default.
+You can configure them by pressing L and click Config Key on the top.

 ## Configuration
 - The configuration files are saved in directory `(user directory)\Documents\Mount and Blade II Bannerlord\Configs\RTSCamera\` and `(user directory)\Documents\Mount and Blade II Bannerlord\Configs\MissionLibrary\`.